thomas-soutif/Traductor-Auto-LandOfSika/README.md

 Warning : Not all language available give a good result, especially for the languages that are not roman (like GREEK), I didn't test all of them yet

 ### Get your DeepL API Key
-You will need an api key to run the project, go to the https://www.deepl.com/en/pro-api website, and create your account for free (You will have a limit of 500 000 characters per month, not enough tro translate all the mod, but a part of it)
+You will need an api key to run the project, go to the https://www.deepl.com/en/pro-api website, and create your account for free

 Then, store your API KEY to the .env file as the variable `KEY_DEEPL_API`